 - If the prospective tenant leases the property sight unseen, are there any addendums to the lease or waivers that need to be signed?

-There are several ways to search for available rentals in Bend.
+There are several ways to search for available rentals in Bend, Oregon.
 To minimize search time and maximize your chances of securing a rental, here are the best places to search.